native-network/native-tribe-contracts/Readme.md

 There are 3 main functionalities of a native tribe:

-- Allow users to stake tribe tokens to become a tribe member.
+-Allow users to stake tribe tokens to become a tribe member.
 -Allow the escrow lockup & rewarding  of native tokens to pay for a project.
 -Allow the escrow lockup & rewarding of native tokens to pay for a task.